ehudb9/nandTotetris/README.md

 In every subproject file you can find
 `.tst` and `.cmp` files.
-Used to test the subproject in the simulatoer that provided in NandToTetris course in the IDC.
+Used to test the subproject in the simulatoer that provided in NandToTetris course at the IDC.